YiVal/YiVal/docs/architecture.md

 The selected results are then fine-tuned in this phase.
 An "Improver" is applied to enhance these results.
 This stage can loop back to the analysis stage, indicating an ongoing, iterative process of refinement.

+## Trainer

+Yival also supports finetuning models, and we offer two methods:

+- Use various dataset generators built into Yival (including Huggingface, etc.) for data upload or generation, and then finetune the model.
+- Provide a custom_func, use advanced models like GPT-4 for data generation, and customize the selection criteria.
+The model is then finetuned based on the selected data.

+Yival supports all base models supported by Huggingface and provides advanced finetuning methods such as LoRA, 8bit/4bit quantization.